Nebraska vs. Northwestern NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Nebraska and its opponents have scored at least 50.5 points or more just one time this year.
+- Nebraska and its opponents have scored at least 50 points -- this matchup's point total -- only one time this year.

-- Northwestern and its opponents have combined to score more than 50.5 points in two games this season.
+- Northwestern has combined with its opponents to score more than 50 points in two games this season.

-- Saturday's over/under is 2.9 points lower than the two team's combined 53.4 points per game average.
+- Saturday's total is 3.4 points lower than the two team's combined 53.4 points per game average.

-- These two squads combine to allow 37.2 points per game, 13.3 fewer than this contest's over/under.
+- This contest's total is 12.8 points above the 37.2 these two squads combine to allow per game this season.

-- The average total in Cornhuskers games this season is 56.8, 6.3 points above Saturday's over/under of 50.5.
+- Cornhuskers games this season feature an average total of 56.8 points, a number 6.8 points higher than Saturday's over/under.

-- The 47.1 PPG average total in Wildcats games this season is 3.4 points fewer than this game's over/under.
+- The 50 total in this game is 2.9 points higher than the 47.1 average total in Wildcats games this season.

 Nebraska Stats and Trends